 To ensure public safety, entry level nursing candidates must meet set requirements established by the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
 The requirements involve passing specific exams that demonstrate that the candidate has the necessary skills to perform their duties safely and effectively.
 The National Council of State Board of Nursing (NCSBN) develops and administers licensing exams throughout the fifty states, four territories, and the District of Columbia.
 Pearson VUE is the contracted exam provider, that also administers and provides test practice materials.

-NCLEX-RN practice test questions, an effective study guide and a review course will make the difference between pass and fail.
+NCLEX-RN practice exam questions, an effective study guide and a review course will make the difference between pass and fail.

 High quality review materials ensure that all your hard work and long hours preparing isn’t in vain.

-A NCLEX-RN study guide is the medium from which hard work and long hours of preparation are translated into real exam competency and then a passing score.
+NCLEX-RN study guides are the medium from which hard work and long hours of preparation are translated into real exam competency and then a passing score.

 Just make sure your NCLEX-RN review course, books and practice tests closely follows the official NCSBN test plan.

 Several things need to be done for registration: